 - Peroxide Value (PV): ≤ 20 meq 02/kg oil.

 Entries assessed as faulty may be withdrawn at the head judge’s discretion.
-The head judge will contact the exhibitor to discuss such concerns.
+The head judge will contact the entrant to discuss such concerns.

 * prices are GST exclusive.
 International Exhibitors will not be charged GST.